RoboticsBrno/RB3205-Logic/web/code/pmod.md

 ## Voltage setting

-On the v2.0 HW revision, there are three pinheades to be used to set the voltage on PMOD VCC.
+On the v2.0 HW revision, there are three pinheads to be used to set the voltage on PMOD VCC.
 They are unfortunatelly without labels, so here are photos of the 3.3 V and 5 V settings:

 ![PMOD voltage](../assets/pmod.jpg)